mlittl/dev.na.bambora.com/source/includes/na/support_tls12/_go.md

 ##  Go SDK

-All versions of Go already support TLS 1.2, so you will not need to make any changes.
+All versions of Go already support TLS 1.2, you do not need to make any changes.